 The next option will be a garage door by a particular brand.
 As mentioned earlier, we don’t have any bias in favor of or against any specific manufacturer.
 Still, we’ve found that Wayne Dalton garage doors are arguably the worst doors you can get if you live in Canada.
 Let’s dig in and find out why we think that’s the case…

 First of all, we’ll start from the fact that it is extremely challenging to get Wayne Dalton replacement parts, as you have to be their authorized dealer to put your hands on their replacement parts.
 And when a company like ours contacts Wayne Dalton dealer with an intent to purchase a specific part, they’ll never sell any of their products.

 Issue number two is the type of materials they use for their garage door panels.
-It looks like for some of their models they use thick cardboard wrapped in some sort of aluminum foil.
+It looks like some of their models they use thick cardboard wrapped in some sort of aluminum foil.
 No joking here.
-The aluminum "wrap" is so thin that the screws that hold hinges in place often rip through and leave you no choice but replace the panel, which let me remind you isn't easy to get.
-We've been reaching out to their official dealer in order to get replacement panels and were quoted 800$ for one panel.
-To put things into perspective, you can get a brand new high-quality insulated door for about 1600$ Installed.
+The aluminum “wrap” is so thin that the screws that hold hinges in place often rip through and leave you no choice but replace the panel, which let me remind you, isn’t easy to get.
+We’ve been reaching out to their official dealer in order to get replacement panels and were quoted 800$ for one panel.
+You can get a brand new high-quality insulated door for about 1600$ Installed to put things into perspective.

 Issue number three with Wayne Dalton garage doors is a Torquemaster spring system.
 While it seems like a great idea (having your garage door springs enclosed in a tube), it has a pretty adverse side effect.